nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

        Details of the uncompleted task to appear in status bar.

     1. Other incorrect command to try : `undone abc`.

+### Listing all tasks

+1. Listing all tasks

+    1. Test case: `list_task`<br>
+       Expected: All the tasks currently present in the task list will be shown.
+If the task list is currently empty, a message `There is no task present!` will be shown.
+Otherwise, a message `Listed all task(s).` will be shown.

+### Getting today's tasks

+1. Getting today's tasks

+    1. Test case: `today_task`<br>
+        Expected: All the tasks with deadline on today will be shown.
+A message `Listed all tasks whose deadline is today` and `x task(s) listed!` will be shown, where `x` is the number of tasks with deadline on today.

+### Finding tasks by names

+1. Finding tasks by names

+    1. Test case: `find_task homework assignment`<br>
+       Expected: All the tasks whose name contains any of `homework` or `assignment` in the task list will be shown.
+       A message `x task(s) listed!` will be shown, where `x` is the number of tasks that satisfies the condition.

 ### Sorting the task list